symbol/symbol-docs/source/concepts/consensus-algorithm.rst

 The algorithm considers the following factors to improve the ecosystem’s health perspective:

 * **Stake**: The total amount of the :ref:`harvesting mosaic <harvesting-mosaic>` owned.
-Owners with larger balances should have the incentive to see the ecosystem flourish.
+Owners with larger balances have the incentive to see the ecosystem flourish.
 * **Transactions**: The total amount of fees paid by an account.
-Being an active account in the network should be encouraged.
+Being an active account in the network is encouraged.
 * **Nodes**: The number of times an account is a beneficiary of a block.
-The network should incentivize active accounts running nodes for securing the network.
+The network incentivizes active accounts running nodes for securing the network.

 All high-value accounts receive an **importance score** based on these three factors that determines the probability to :doc:`harvest <harvesting>` a block.